 - Active

-All attribute values are mapped from ServiceNow to Resolution Intelligence using ServiceNow user interface (UI) manually.
+All attribute values are mapped from ServiceNow to Resolution Intelligence using ServiceNow UI manually.

 To create custom attribute value mapping,

-Note 2: Both Source System Code and Target System Code values should be different from each other
+Note 1: Both Source System Code and Target System Code values should be different from

 -